 Newly residing on the fringes of town is a tiny commune of women who are looking to free themselves from their own difficult pasts — broken women are central to this work, and their stories, including Robin and Tui’s, are often overwhelming.
 Heading up this makeshift brood is a strange spectre of a woman called GJ (Holly Hunter), who spouts “truths” at her fellow females in a way that is both coddling and full of revulsion (and often surprisingly funny).
 Mitcham considers the women trespassers on his property, and takes measures to both court them and harass them, in one of the many complicated emotional turns that Top of the Lake takes.

 Campion, who co-write and directed the series, uses minimal dialogue and almost no soundtrack, letting the setting and stunning, natural, New Zealand backdrop speak for itself.
 The work is unhurried and densely atmospheric, and has a lot in common with the Kenneth Branagh series Wallander, which also plays disturbingly dark tales against a starkly beautiful (Swedish) landscape.

 Top of the Lake is, above all, haunting, and its central mystery both grounds the storytelling while propelling it forward.
 It’s an intensely engaging work if you give it time to tell its story, though I would argue it grabs you from its very first scene which is both mysterious and dramatic.
 The accents can be dense at times, but the work is not inaccessible in the least.
-Elizabeth Moss sports a slight accent of her own that she handles very well — she’s really incredible in her role, which requires her to be stripped down in very raw ways.
+Elisabeth Moss sports a slight accent of her own that she handles very well — she’s really incredible in her role, which requires her to be stripped down in very raw ways.